GitCoper/kwf/README.md

 Instruction:
 to open: "npm run dev",
-projekt should run on http://localhost:8080/ ,
+project should run on http://localhost:8080/ ,

 to make dist folder with packed files :  "npm run build"